 A 10-inch miter saw blade would spin more quickly than a 12-inch miter saw blade.
 Because the motors in both saws are often the same, the smaller, lighter one will spin more quickly.
 The higher speed enhances the finer finish and shorter cutting time.

-Miter saw blades are interchangeable with the table saw blades, so you may take one from your table saw and utilize it on your miter saw.
-The cutting capability of a 10-inch slider is equivalent to that of a larger slider, but blades are less expensive.
+Miter saw blades can be interchanged with table saw blades, allowing you to use a blade from your table saw on your miter saw.
+Despite the 10-inch slider having a cutting capacity similar to that of a larger slider, its blades are more affordable.

 A tighter fitting junction results from a cleaner cut when connecting trim components.
 A smaller one will also be more effective for smoother cuts and less wobble.
 As minor as it is, this is something to bear in mind when picking a miter saw blade.